Self Service: Manage Software on University Mac Devices

 Unlike Windows, macOS does not have a built-in function to uninstall applications.
 In macOS much like iOS, all parts of an application are kept "inside the application".
 For example, deleting Firefox from the Applications folder will "uninstall" Firefox from the computer.

 Uninstalling an application from your computer requires administrator rights.
-If you do not have administrator rights on your computer or access to Make Me Admin for temporary rights.
-Please contact 1-Help and we will be happy to assist you.
+If you do not have administrator rights on your computer or access to Make Me Admin for temporary rights, contact 1-Help and we will be happy to assist you.
+If you are part of the Health Care Component, see HST: Get Admin Rights on a Mac Device

-1. Open a Finder window by either clicking on the icon or by searching for it in the spotlight window.
+1. Open a Finder the finder icon that can be found in the toolbar. window by either clicking on the icon or by searching for it in the spotlight window.

 2. Select the Applications folder in the Favorites menu and find the application that you wish to uninstall.